oliverhaas/django-components/docs/reference/template_tags.md

 Generate HTML attributes (`key="value"`), combining data from multiple sources, whether its template variables or static text.

-It is designed to easily merge HTML attributes passed from outside with the internal.
+It is designed to easily merge HTML attributes passed from outside as well as inside the component.
-See how to in [Passing HTML attributes to components](../../guides/howto/passing_html_attrs/).

 **Args:**